Each fall, we offer a UNIV 101 course with priority going to Mountainview students and taught in Mountainview:

 - Participate in residence hall study sessions

-- Get to know faculty in the Watson School of Engineering and Applied Science in small group settings
+- Get to know faculty in Watson College of Engineering and Applied Science in small group settings

 - Take advantage of residence hall programs focusing on engineering